-The Company has experienced losses from continuing operations during the last three fiscal years and has an accumulated deficit of \$140,574 as of March 31, 2006.
-Cash used for operations for the three months ended March 31, 2006 was \$1,168 and cash flow from operations will likely be negative throughout fiscal year 2006.
-As of March 31, 2006, the Company's principal source of liquidity is \$1,263 of cash and \$3,506 of trade accounts receivable.
+The Company has experienced losses from continuing operations during the last three fiscal years and has an accumulated deficit of \$148,438 as of June 30, 2006.
+Cash used for operations for the six months ended June 30, 2006 was \$3,609 and cash flow from operations will likely be negative throughout fiscal year 2006.
+As of June 30, 2006, the Company's principal source of liquidity is \$2,225 of cash and \$4,338 of trade accounts receivable.
 Such conditions raise substantial doubt that the Company will be able to continue as a going concern.
-These operating results occurred while the Company was developing and continues to develop and to commercialize and manufacture products from an entirely new and unique technology.
+These operating results occurred while the Company was developing and continues to develop, commercialize, and manufacture products from an entirely new and unique technology.
 These factors have placed a significant strain on the financial resources of the Company.
 The ability of the Company to overcome these challenges depends on its ability to correct its production inefficiencies, continues to reduce its operating costs, generate higher revenue, and achieve positive cash flow from continuing operations and profitability and continued sources of debt and equity financing.
 The consolidated financial statements do not include any adjustments that might result from the outcome of the uncertainty.

-The Company completed a \$1,000 10% subordinated promissory note on March 17, 2006 for \$1,000 aggregate cash received.
-Further, the Company borrowed \$2,995, offset by repayments of \$2,259, under a factoring, loan, and security agreement executed on April 21, 2005 during the three months ended March 31, 2006 to fund our working capital requirements.
-(See Note 8)
+The Company completed a \$1,000 10% subordinated promissory note on March 17, 2006.
+Also, on May 17, 2006 the Company completed a private placement of 8% unsecured subordinated notes in the aggregate principal amount of \$3,625.
+(See Note 8) Further, the Company borrowed \$7,417, offset by repayments of \$6,092, under a factoring, loan, and security agreement executed on April 21, 2005 to fund our working capital requirements.

-Capital requirements during the next 12 months will depend on numerous factors, including the success of existing products, the development of new applications for Liquidmetal alloys, the resources devoted to develop and support Liquidmetal alloy products.
+Capital requirements during the next 12 months will depend on numerous factors, including the success of existing products, the development of new applications for Liquidmetal alloys, and the resources devoted to develop and support Liquidmetal alloy products.
 Specifically, we anticipate that we could need \$1,000 to \$5,000 over the next twelve months to pursue our current operating plan, although this amount may be lower depending on the orders we receive for our products.
-The amount of funding that we plan to seek and the timing of such fundraising efforts will depend on the extent to which we are able to increase revenues through obtaining additional purchase orders for our products, particularly components for cellular phones and flash memory drive casings, and our ability to continue to improve our manufacturing processes.
+The amount of funding that we plan to seek and the timing of such fundraising efforts will depend on the extent to which we are able to increase revenues through obtaining additional purchase orders for our products, particularly components for cellular phones and flash memory drive casings and other electronic components, and our ability to continue to improve our manufacturing processes.
 We evaluate our working capital needs and operating plan assumptions on a monthly basis to determine whether any adjustment to our cash and liquidity outlook is warranted, and we also review potential sources of financing on an ongoing basis.
-However, adequate funds may not be available when needed, and if we raise additional funds by issuing equity securities, existing stockholders may be diluted.
+However, adequate funds may not be available when needed, and if we raise additional funds by issuing equity securities, existing stockholders may be subject to dilution.
 If we don't receive sufficient funding to operate under our current plan, we intend to reduce operations and expenses and shift our focus to the pursuit of licensing transactions and other strategic transactions that are less capital intensive.